jfahrenkrug/PerceptronViz/README.md

 A SwiftUI macOS application that demonstrates how a perceptron works for binary classification.
 Perfect for educational purposes and conference demos!

+Note: The initial version of this app was entirely vibe coded using Claude Code.
+I didn't write a single line of code by hand.

 ## Features

 ### 🎯 Interactive Perceptron Visualization